Miro Heiskanen Game Preview: Stars vs. Lightning

 Heiskanen Season Stats Insights

-- In 21 games this season, Heiskanen has a plus-minus rating of -5, while averaging 25:24 on the ice per game.
+- In 22 games this season, Heiskanen has a plus-minus of -3, while averaging 25:09 on the ice per game.

-- Heiskanen has a point in eight games this year (out of 21), including multiple points three times.
+- Heiskanen has a point in nine of 22 games this year, with multiple points in three of them.

-- Heiskanen has an assist in eight of 21 games played this season, including multiple assists three times.
+- Heiskanen has an assist in nine of 22 games this season, with multiple assists on three occasions.

-- The implied probability is 59.8% that Heiskanen hits the over on his points prop total based on the odds.
+- Heiskanen's implied probability to go over his point total is 57.1% based on the odds.

-- There is an implied probability of 54.1% of Heiskanen going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Heiskanen going over his assist prop bet, based on the odds, is 51.2%.

 Sign up for Underdog fantasy today.